 |Caitlín R. Kiernan|

 Born in Skerries and living in the US, Caitlín has been publishing SFF and horror since the nineties, so prolifically that their bibliography has its own Wikipedia page.
-Their oeuvre and awards are too long to list, but their most recent novel is The Tindalos Asset, and the short fiction collection Comes a Pale Rider is forthcoming.
-Find them at: @auntbeast
+Their oeuvre and awards are too long to list, but their most recent work at time of writing is The Tindalos Asset with two short fiction collections from Subterranean Press forthcoming.

 An editorial assistant and founder of the Small Trans Library Dublin, Kate is also a writer with a stunning essay in So Hormonal: Essays About Our Hormones titled “An Impersonal History of Self-Medication” broaching misconceptions of HRT and self-medication in Ireland and the UK.

 Founder of the game studio DREAMFEEL, Llaura is an award-winning game maker best known for co-writing the spectacular 2020 visual novel If Found… about a trans girl in 1993 dealing with isolation and connection on Achill Island.
-Find her at: @ldreamfeel

 |Rían Browne O’Neill|

 Rían is a queer writer and advocate whose areas of interest include gender and sexuality, culture and social change, and current affairs.
 Rían was previously Editor-in-Chief (2018/19) for the National Student Media Award Nominated magazine Sexpress and has had his work featured in publications such as Headstuff, SpunOut and Motley Magazine.
-Find him at: @rianbrowne

 Anna has been published in many forms across zines, journals and anthologies, including multimedia work with Fallow Media, poetry in The Stinging Fly, fiction in Outsiders, and an essay in So Hormonal, to name just a few.
-Find them at: @annaw999